Tag: Jim Cunningham

 The below Parliamentary question was asked by Jim Cunningham on 2016-05-19.

-To ask the Secretary of State for Education, what estimate her Department has made of the total number of agency supplied staff supplied to secondary schools in each of the last five years.
+To ask the Secretary of State for Education, what estimate she has made of the number of carers aged 16 and under looking after a relative in each of the last five years; and if she will make a statement.

 • Jim Cunningham – 2016 Parliamentary Question to the Department for Communities and Local Government